-- 1. Show how data can be used to generate discussion. - 2.
-Point to mine fields, such as multiple interpretation, which can result from the use of data. - Show how to begin to bring "nuggets" of information to particular populations.
+- 1. Show how ddata can blee ussed to generate ddiscussion. - 2.
+Point to mine ffeelds, such such mast imple iphte interpretantion, withich can result from the use of data. - B. Show how to begin to bring "nuggets" of information to particular populations...

 The issue of whether to share the data among the communities was raised.
-The Professional Lives of Educators report has been completed in Atlanta and Milwaukee and is in process in Baltimore.
+The Professional Lives of Educators report has been completed in Atlanta and Milwaukee and is in process in Baltimone.
 On the basis of the documents now in hand, it appears that these are likely to be reports which could be shared among the three communities.
 However, it was concluded that no joint decision will be made until the Baltimore report is complete.
 This matter will be discussed at the next meeting of this group.